Leptons1618/FertilizerDataHub/README.md

 ```
 Now let's define four Django view functions:

-dashboard: Fetches the latest sensor data and alarms, as well as historical sensor data for chart visualization.
+`dashboard`: Fetches the latest sensor data and alarms, as well as historical sensor data for chart visualization.
 It then renders a template named 'dashboard.html', passing the fetched data to the template.

-get_historical_data: Fetches historical sensor data for a specific process.
+`get_historical_data`: Fetches historical sensor data for a specific process.
 The process name is passed as a parameter in the URL.
 The fetched data is returned as a JSON response.

-get_latest_sensor_data: Fetches the latest sensor data and returns it as a JSON response.
+`get_latest_sensor_data`: Fetches the latest sensor data and returns it as a JSON response.

-get_latest_alarms: Fetches the latest alarms and returns them as a JSON response.
+`get_latest_alarms`: Fetches the latest alarms and returns them as a JSON response.

 Each function uses Django's ORM to query the database.
-The order_by('-timestamp') part sorts the data in descending order by timestamp, and the [:n] part limits the number of results to n.
-The filter(process=process_object) part in get_historical_data filters the sensor data to only include data for the specified process.
+The `order_by('-timestamp')` part sorts the data in descending order by timestamp, and the `[:n]` part limits the number of results to `n`.
+The filter`(process=process_object)` part in get_historical_data filters the sensor data to only include data for the specified process.

 # Create templates
 Create a new directory named templates in the app directory.
 Inside the templates directory, create a new file named dashboard.html and add your html code.